 The insect killer power comes from the potassium salts of fatty acids contained in the soap.

-Potassium salts in the soaps are the most useful in making insecticidal sprays to control plant pest.
+Potassium salts in the soaps are the most useful in making insecticidal sprays to control plant pests.

 I like to use Neem oil for plants.
 Another favorite is Diatomaceous Earth.
-In Australia, they make white oil insecticide.
+In Australia, they make white oil insecticides.

 Advantages of Garden Horticultural Soap

-Though there are garden soaps available to control insect pests, you can make your own insecticidal soap inexpensively.
+Though garden soaps are available to control insect pests, you can make your own insecticidal soap inexpensively.

 Dishwashing detergent made for dishes may not work.
 The right soap is key.